Ysabel Ortega: Career

 The movie was an official entry of GMA Network to the 49th Metro Manila Film Festival and won for Best Picture award.
 For playing the role of Erika, she was nominated and won the New Movie Actress Award at the 2024 PMPC Star Awards for Movies.

 Other ventures

 Business

-In 2021, Ortega family owns a farmland with a poultry farm housing thousands chicken being sold for food consumption and thousands of lemon plantation located in La Union.
+In 2021, Ortega's family owns a farmland with a chicken farm and a lemon plantation with thousands of trees located in La Union.

-In 2023, she and her Voltes V Legacy co-stars and friends Elle Villanueva and Sofia Senoron became business partners and launched their own franchise of Nailandia, a nail spa located in Quezon City.
+In 2023, she and her Voltes V: Legacy co-stars and friends Elle Villanueva and Sofia Senoron became business partners and launched their own franchise of Nailandia, a nail spa located in Quezon City.
 Ortega opened her bakery business, Maria Ysabel Cakes and Pastries with her mother, Michelle Ortega as business partner which is also located in Quezon City.

 Personal life

-Ortega and her fellow actor in Voltes V Legacy and Firefly Miguel Tanfelix confirmed their relationship in Fast Talk with Boy Abunda in December 2023.
+Ortega and her Voltes V: Legacy and Firefly co-star Miguel Tanfelix confirmed their relationship on Fast Talk with Boy Abunda in December 2023.